 Unlike more conventional scarves, the neck Buff doesn’t become irritable or itchy, and there’s no chance of it unravelling or loosening leaving chilly drafts down the back of your neck.
 Simply pull it over your head and let is sit around your neck.

 If the conditions are really cold, pull it right up over your nose and mouth; the breathability of the fabric also applies to your own breath and it won’t get wet and sticky like other fabrics.

 3) Balaclava Buff

 For ultimate head protection in winter conditions, rock the balaclava Buff.
 It sits well underneath helmets without any uncomfortable seams or creases.
-Check out the video at the bottom to see how to wear a Buff balaclava.
+To wear a Buff in balaclava mode:

 4) Sun protection